What’s Really Important? Finding Your Purpose in Life After 60

 What is your purpose in doing what you are doing today?
-What opportunities do you have to make small changes that expand your wisdom?
+Do you have opportunities to make small changes that expand your wisdom?
 What choices can you make to improve your live and expand your role in your community?

 Make that First Little Change and See What Opens Up for You

 Your first change can be as simple as not telling people what you think until you are sure they are ready to hear you.
 It could be that you have a chance to let the moment ripen until the other person is ready to hear what you have to say.

 You can be the example who doesn’t say a word, but, instead makes things work.
 You can let others become curious about what you are doing.
 Eventually, people will ask you questions, ready to listen to what you have to say.
 You will have silently demonstrated your priorities without explaining anything.

 It’s Time to Make Room in Your Life for Your True Self

 When you make room for yourself and nourish your own values, at the time when you are required to be flexible and change your ideas or responses in some way, it’s not a big deal.
 You already understand that you are bigger than the thing in front of you.
 You are more important than the matter at hand.

 The moment opens up and gets both bigger and smaller.
 You have what it takes to light up the time.
 It’s another moment that contains the seed of better understanding and you can step into it with confidence.

 The gift of time allows you to see the opening in the moment and, rather than rushing through it, you see the opportunities it presents and are calm and flexible enough to act on them.

 Then you can select the action that is best for you and make the most of everything that the moment represents.